efJerryYang/xv6-labs-2021/traps/README.md

 ![stack](./resources/the-stack.png)

-To print the saved return address, according to the stack frame of xv6 os shown above, we can walk up the stack by iteratively updating the value of the frame pointer (`fp`).
+To print the saved return address, according to the stack frame of xv6 operating system shown above, we can walk up the stack by iteratively updating the value of the frame pointer (`fp`).
 <!-- According to the stack frame of xv6 os above, what we should do is to walk up the stack and print the saved return addresses by updating the value of `fp` (frame pointer) iteratively. -->

 One way to do this is to use inline assembly to fetch the values of `sp` and `fp`: